AmazingMonster/conceptrodon/docs/facilities/metafunctions/omennivore/insert_types.doc.md

 ## Implementation

-The implementation of `InsertTypes` is similar to that of `Typelivore::Inject`.
-However, since now we must deal with a variadic number of indices, we will perform recursion over the total number of the `std::index_sequence`s.
+We will perform recursion over the total number of the `std::index_sequence`s.

 - **Base Case:** Handle several amounts directly.
 - **Recursive Case:**